Mexican Bean Beetle: Pesky Ladybug Lookalike

 |Origin||Mexico & the United States|

-|Plants Affected||Common beans, lima bean, mung bean, thicket bean, soybean, adzuki bean, cowpeas, alfalfa, & some clovers|
+|Plants Affected||Common beans, lima bean, mung bean plant, thicket bean, soybeans, adzuki bean, cowpeas, alfalfa, red clover plant, and other clovers|

 |Common Remedies||Hand-picking beetles, insecticidal soaps, neem oil, pyrethrin or azadirachtin sprays, diatomaceous earth, kaolin clay, beneficial insects (ladybugs, lacewings, minute pirate bugs, spined soldier bugs), floating row covers|